MrShwhale/DiscordInitiativeHelper/README.md

 A Discord bot to help manage initiative rounds in Dungeons and Dragons

 ## Running/installation
 To run, download main.py, replace the string "\<TOKEN>" with a discord bot token.
+The discord.py library is required for this project to run.

 Then, simply run the file.